-CPEC project-related agencies and divisions lack consistency and coherence, there are problems with overlapping jurisdictions, breakdown and segmentation the Planning ministry of resources.
-Because Investment Board, who are federal agencies and in charge of implementing CPEC projects, the provinces' EPAs' authority overlaps with that of the federal or national EPA.
-The multi-layered complexity and sheer support the incompetence that domains conceptualization, execution, and assessment can be better understood by looking at the accompanying graphical representation.
+CPEC project-related agencies and divisions lack consistency and coherence, there are problems with overlapping jurisdictions, breakdown and segmentation of resources.
+Because the Planning ministry Investment Board, who are federal agencies and in charge of implementing CPEC projects, the provinces' EPAs' authority overlaps with that of the federal or national EPA.
+The multi-layered complexity and sheer incompetence that support the domains of conceptualization, execution, and assessment can be better understood by looking at the accompanying graphical representation.